CrumrineCoder/TabletopCoordinationApp/README.md

 # Tabletop United

 A website that utilizes the Yelp API and a database to coordinate going to tabletop shops.
+The Geolocation API is used to get the location of the user should they want to use their IP to see nearby shops.

 ## User Stories